ecasanova/recipes-challenge/README.md

 [Redis](https://redis.io/) - Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.

+[MeatAPI](https://www.themealdb.com/) - This is a public database of recipes, I take this recipes and fill out my local database.
+Including images and thumbnails

 ## Installation

 ```bash